13 September 2021

 The implications of this theory is that the value of a product or service is subjective and not always based on any true underlying value.

-The price a person is willing to pay for a product or service is based on their own individual perception.
+The price a person is willing to pay for a product or service is based on their own individual perception and circumstance.
 People draw on a range of considerations to make-up their minds...

 - Scarcity: how readily available is the product or service?